medavox/distribackup/docs/report/report.md

 Features and General Design Intentions
 --------------------------------------

 Distribackup's intended primary use case is for synchronising backup copies of large, rarely-changing binary files such as images and videos.
-This means that design decision have been chosen in order to optimise for networks with low common up-time, such as a collection of commodity computing hardware: a family's PCs, laptops, tablets, and phones.
+This means that design decisions have been made which optimise the network for low common up-time, such as a collection of commodity computing hardware: a family's PCs, laptops, tablets, and phones.

 While specifying planned features, it was necessary to keep in mind that the aim was not to create a source code management system.
 Plenty of such software already exists, which in the author's opinion is perfectly adequate  -- making such a task unnecessary.
 Furthermore, if this project was implemented properly, it would be possible to use existing source-code management solutions on top of the archive system (by including the SCM's repository meta-data in Distribackup's archive), creating a mirrored, versioned backup.